Riverside Drive (Manhattan): Extension to 158th Street

 The city's corporation council began condemning land for the extension of Riverside Drive north of the Manhattan Valley Viaduct in mid-1899, and three commissioners were appointed to condemn the land the next year.
 The city acquired the land in September 1900.
 Most of the condemned sites had been small plots, except for a tract between 142nd and 144th streets that had belonged to the Hoguet family.
-The project was split into two phases, section 1 between 135th and 153rd streets, and section 2 between 153rd Street and the Boulevard Lafayette.
+The project was split into two phases: section 1 between 135th and 153rd streets, and section 2 between 153rd Street and the Boulevard Lafayette (through the Audubon Park section of Washington Heights).
 By August 1901, plans for section 1 had been completed, with that section estimated to cost $1.7 million.
 The extension would consist of a 60 ft roadway, a 20 ft bridle path, two sidewalks, and grass planting strips.
 There were also to be four bridges carrying the avenue between 135th and 156th streets.
 Along with the Boulevard Lafayette (which already extended northwest from Broadway and 156th Street to the Inwood neighborhood), the Riverside Drive extension would form part of a 20 mi parkway that would connect with Harlem River Drive.
 Construction did not start for over two years after the city acquired land for the Riverside Drive extension.
 In the meantime, dirt from the excavation of the city's first subway line was dumped on the path of the extension.